Kaneohe Ranch

 Kaneohe Ranch Management Limited manages the real estate owned by the family of Harold K.L.
 Castle and Alice H. Castle, and their non-profit charitable foundation, the Harold K.L.
 Castle Foundation founded in 1962.

-The real estate portfolio consists of land holdings on the windward side of Oahu, Hawaii, as well as other Oahu and mainland United States properties.
-Properties include commercial, retail, office, industrial and residential parcels.
+In 2014, most of its real estate assets were sold for $373 million.
+The real estate portfolio had consisted of land holdings on the windward side of Oahu, Hawaii, as well as other Oahu and mainland United States properties.
+Properties had included commercial, retail, office, industrial and residential parcels.

 History

 Mid 19th century

 During the mid-19th century, most of the land in the area belonged to Kalama, Queen Consort of Kamehameha III and later Queen Dowager of the Kingdom of Hawaiʻi.
 She and Judge Charles Coffin Harris began a sugarcane plantation on the land, but after she died in 1870 and it failed in 1871, the land eventually passed to Harris's daughter, Nannie H. Rice, who leased 15000 acre to J. P. Mendonca in 1894 to start Kaneohe Ranch.